|

 their potency.
 Following

-the ancient Egyptian custom, I add the wine-dampened, ground ingredients
+the ancient Egyptian custom, we add the wine-dampened, ground ingredients

-one at a time in the order given to the base of chopped raisins and honey.
+one at a time in a specific order to the base of chopped raisins and honey.

 The result is a very complex combination of light sweetness, spice, and resin with dark undertones.